big-nacho/patolette/README.md

 You can find more details on each parameter in the doc-strings for the `quantize` function.

 ## Color Spaces
-Three different color spaces are supported (used for generating the quantized color palette).
+Three different color spaces are supported for the palette generation step.
 The following are rules of thumb you can go by, but experiment and see what works best for you:

-**CIEL\*u\*v\***: generates exceptionally high quality color palettes, and it's the best choice for very low color counts.
+**CIEL\*u\*v\***: generates exceptionally high quality color palettes and it's the best choice for very low color counts.
 However, it creates the least smooth results, and performs poorly on some hues.

 **sRGB**: outputs relatively smooth results (and it's the most consistent in this regard) but it generates the lowest quality color palettes, and it's not that well suited for lower color counts.